$\sigma$-PCA: a building block for neural learning of identifiable linear transformations: sigma -PCA: a unified neural model for linear and nonlinear PCA

-Instead of generalising directly from the linear reconstruction loss from Eq. \ref{eq:pca}, let us take a step back and consider the loss with $\mat{B} \in \mathbb{R}^{p\times k}$, a left invertible transformation:
+Instead of generalizing directly from the linear reconstruction loss from Eq. \ref{eq:pca}, let us take a step back and consider the loss with $\mB \in \mathbb{R}^{p\times k}$, a left invertible transformation:

-The conventional nonlinear PCA loss sets $\mat{B} = \mat{W}$, with $\mat{W}$ orthogonal.
-But if we consider that (1) the conventional nonlinear PCA loss seems to require unit variance input, and (2) the linear PCA transformation from both the whitening and the SVD decomposition take the form $\mat{W}\mat{\Sigma}^{-1}$, then it seems natural that $\mat{B}$ should not be just $\mat{W}$ but $\mat{W}\mat{\Sigma}^{-1}$, with $\mat{\Sigma}$ a diagonal matrix of the standard deviations.
-The transformation $\mat{W}\mat{\Sigma}^{-1}$ standardises the components to unit variance before applying the nonlinearity $h$.
-We thus propose a general form of the unified linear and nonlinear PCA model: $\sigma$-PCA.
+Conventional nonlinear PCA sets $\mB = \bW$, with $\bW$ orthogonal.
+But if we consider that (1) the conventional nonlinear PCA loss requires unit variance input, and (2) the linear PCA transformation, whether from the SVD decomposition (Eq. \ref{eq:svd-yform}) or from the whitening transformation, takes the form $\bW\mSigma^{-1}$, then it seems natural that $\mB$ should not be just $\bW$ but $\bW\mSigma^{-1}$, with $\mSigma$ a diagonal matrix of the standard deviations.
+The transformation $\bW\mSigma^{-1}$ standardizes the components to unit variance before the nonlinearity $h$.
+We thus propose a \textbf{general} form of the unified linear and nonlinear PCA model: $\sigma$-PCA.
 Its reconstruction loss is

-with $\mathbf{W}^T\mat{W} = \mat{I}$.
+with $\mW^T\bW = \bI$.
 Formulating it this way allows us to unify linear and nonlinear PCA.
-Indeed, if $h$ is linear, then we recover the linear PCA loss: $ \mathbb{E}(|| \mathbf{x} - \mathbf{x}\mathbf{W}\mathbf{\Sigma}^{-1} \mathbf{\Sigma}\mathbf{W}^T ||^2_2) = \mathbb{E}(|| \mathbf{x} - \mathbf{x}\mathbf{W}\mathbf{W}^T ||^2_2) $.
+Indeed, if $h$ is linear, then we recover the linear PCA loss: $ \mathbb{E}(|| \vx - \vx\mathbf{W}\mathbf{\Sigma}^{-1} \mathbf{\Sigma}\mW^T ||^2_2) = \mathbb{E}(|| \vx - \vx\mathbf{W}\mW^T ||^2_2) $.

-From this general form of the loss, we will see that we can derive specific losses for linear PCA, nonlinear PCA, and linear ICA in equations \ref{eq:loss-mse-linear-pca}, \ref{eq:loss-mse-nlpca}, and \ref{eq:loss-mse-linear-ica}, respectively.
+From this \textbf{general} form of the loss, we will see that we can derive \textbf{specific} losses for linear PCA, nonlinear PCA, and linear ICA in equations \ref{eq:loss-mse-linear-pca}, \ref{eq:loss-mse-nlpca}, and \ref{eq:loss-mse-linear-ica}, respectively.